bhare-code/auto-event-picture-collector/README.md

 Download and unzip the source code into the "python-source" directory then compile Python.

-NOTE: The following command assume that the Python version is 3.8.1.
+NOTE: The following command assumes that the Python version is 3.8.1.
 Adjust the URL and version number on the commands as necessary.

     $ wget https://www.python.org/ftp/python/3.8.1/Python-3.8.1.tgz
     $ tar zxvf Python-3.8.1.tgz